 Places off-limits even with a permit/license

-The definition of public building (above) includes colleges and universities as well as the adjacent grounds, and by statute, concealed carry permit holders are allowed to carry in them.
+The definition of public building (above) includes colleges and universities as well as the adjacent grounds, and by statute, concealed carry License holders are allowed to carry in them.
 However, all seven state colleges and universities plus most community colleges have internal policies banning firearms on the properties.

 Court facilities, however, the presiding judge of a judicial district or a municipal court may enter an order permitting the possession of specified weapons in a court facility.
 [Or.
 Rev. Stat. § 166.370]